dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 <hr>

-Add two instance variables to class, one for the first name and one for the appellation.
+Add two instance variables to the class, one for the first name and one for the appellation.
 </div>